-From this we estimate Frank was in the party attempting escape but was unsuccessful.
+From the above, we estimate Frank was in the party attempting escape but was unsuccessful.

-Ted Hopson of ‘B’ Coy 7 Platoon reached Sumatra where he was soon captured by the Japanese.
-He very tragically died at Tenal Gajoe hospital with appendicitis – unable to be operated on due to fact Ted also had dysentery.
+Ted Hopson of ‘B’ Coy 7 Platoon reached Sumatra where he was not so long after, captured by the Japanese.
+He very tragically died at Tenal Gajoe hospital with appendicitis – unable to be operated on due to the fact Ted also had dysentery.
 Ted was a very popular bloke and the men in Sumatra were affected by his death on 26 April 1944.